 20.45 hrs, 200 miles NW of Ireland: a destroyer dropped 7-8 depth charges shortly after U-100 located a convoy.
 The hydrophones were disabled and the boat lost contact with the convoy.
 (Sources: Ritschel)

 22 Sep 1940

-At the end of a very successful attack on convoy HX-72 in the Atlantic west of Ireland, the boat tried to hit Putney Hill with the last torpedo at 02.57 hours, but missed, and was driven off by 3 rounds of shellfire from the merchantman.
+At the end of a very successful attack on convoy HX 72 in the Atlantic west of Ireland, the boat tried to hit Putney Hill with her last torpedo at 02.57 hours, but missed, and was driven off by three rounds of shellfire from the merchantman.
 (Sources: Ritschel)

 21 Oct 1940

-During its attack on convoy HX-79, the boat was shelled by a tanker after missing it with a torpedo at 00.31 hours.
+During an attack on convoy HX 79, the boat was shelled by a tanker after missing it with a torpedo at 00.31 hrs.
 No damage.
 (Sources: Ritschel)

 23 Nov 1940